The Telephone Girl and the Lady

 The Telephone Girl and the Lady is a 1913 American silent drama film directed by D. W. Griffith.
+At least a partial print of this film exists.

 Plot

-A telephone operator is walking out with a handsome police sergeant; her father insists that the husband for her is a plump, comfortable grocery store owner.
-The Lady picks up her jewels from the jewellery and brings them home, followed by a jewel thief on a stolen bicycle.
-She puts them in her safe, and goes to give the telephone girl a present of a necklace in thanks for her work.
-As the Lady answers the telephone and accepts the Telephone Girl's effusive thanks, the door creaks open – it is the masked thief!
-She tells the girl on the other end of the line that she's being robbed.
-While the thief grills the lady, the telephone girl calls the police, but there's a riot and calls about that prevent her getting through.
-She runs out of the exchange and spots the sergeant conveniently riding by.
-He lifts her onto his horse and they gallop to the rescue.
-Meanwhile, with an implicit rape threat the thief has forced the lady to reveal the safe concealed behind a picture.
-Just in time, the sergeant bursts in as the thief escapes with the jewels.
-After a rousing fight, helped by the feisty telephone girl and neighbours including a lady in a huge hat, the sergeant drags away the thief.
-The lady rewards the sergeant and the lovers fall into each other's arms.
+A telephone operator is courting a handsome police sergeant, but her father wants her to marry a grocery store owner.
+Meanwhile, a wealthy lady retrieves her jewels from a jewelry store and brings them home, unaware that a jewel thief on a stolen bicycle is following her.
+She places the jewels in her safe and gives the telephone operator a necklace as thanks for her work.

+While the lady is on the phone accepting the operator's thanks, a masked thief breaks in.
+The lady tells the operator she's being robbed.
+The operator tries to call the police, but riot-related calls jam the lines.
+She runs from the telephone exchange and spots the sergeant riding by.
+He lifts her onto his horse and they race to help.

+The thief threatens the lady and forces her to reveal the safe hidden behind a picture.
+The sergeant arrives just as the thief escapes with the jewels.
+After a fight involving the telephone operator and neighbors, including a lady in an enormous hat, the sergeant captures the thief.
+The grateful lady rewards the sergeant, and the two lovers embrace.